How to Set Up a Great Mixing Space Without Spending a Fortune

 Even without spending a single cent on treatment you can make your studio better.

-I see a home studio as a 3 part process.
+I see a a 3 part process.

 1. Placement Making your room sound as good as it can be without buying any treatment.